-Definition.
-A Stationary Recursive Competitive Equilibrium is a set of value and policy functions, wages w_n and w_c , government expenditures on early education g, grade point cutoff \bar{q} , distributions $\mu_y(x_y)$ and $\mu_o(x_o)$ over the agents' states such that (i) agents maximize:
+DEFINITION 1.
+A stationary recursive competitive equilibrium is a set of value and policy functions, wages $w_n$ and $w_c$ , government expenditures on early education g, grade point cutoff $\bar{q}$ , distributions $\mu_v(x_v)$ and $\mu_o(x_o)$ over the agents' states such that

-given equilibrium prices, young and old parents, as well as the representative firm, optimize; (ii) markets clear: human capital, output and admissions markets clear; (iii) the government budget is balanced; and (iv) distribution over the state space is stationary.
+- (i) agents maximise, i.e., given equilibrium prices, young and old parents, as well as the representative firm, optimise; - (ii) markets clear, i.e., human capital, output and admissions markets clear; - (iii) the government budget is balanced; - (iv) distribution over the state space is stationary.

 Below, we discuss in more detail the market-clearing conditions described in the equilibrium definition.
-We first clarify the human capital market clearing; then, the resource constraint; the government budget balance; and, finally, the college admissions market-clearing condition.
+We first clarify the human capital market clearing, then the resource constraint, the government budget balance and, finally, the college admissions market-clearing condition.

-The human capital markets clear when the aggregate human capital supplied by the households equals the representative firm's demand for human capital in each labor market, skilled and unskilled.
+The human capital markets clear when the aggregate human capital supplied by the households equals the representative firm's demand for human capital in each labour market, skilled and unskilled.